M. Neff's projects, journals, and business relationships.

 Michael Neff - Bio, Book, and Film

-From WebdelSol.Com to Bad Boss Theory
+From WebdelSol.Com to Algonkian Writer Conferences to Bad Boss Theory

 As editor-in-chief of Del Sol Press, Neff founded the Robert Olen Butler Short Fiction Prize for exeptional writers of short fiction, and the Del Sol Press Poetry Prize for poetry collections.
 His most recent literary creation is the blog, The Writer's Edge, co-hosted with Anthony Policastro, Chris Stewart, Paula Marguiles, and agent Richard Curtis.